Foundations of Descriptive and Inferential Statistics: Measures of concentration

 \section{Measures of concentration}

-\lb{sec:konz} Finally, for data $\{x_{i}\}_{i=1,\ldots,n}$ relating to a ratio scaled 1--D variable $X$, which has a discrete spectrum of values $\{a_{j}\}_{j=1,\ldots,k}$ or was binned into $k$~different categories $\{K_{j}\}_{j=1,\ldots,k}$ with respective midpoints $a_{j}$, two kinds of {\bf measures of concentration} are commonplace in {\bf Statistics}; one qualitative in nature, the other quantitative.
+\lb{sec:konz} Finally, for univariate data~$\{x_{i}\}_{i=1,\ldots,n}$ relating to a ratio scaled one-dimensional variable $X$, which has a discrete spectrum of values $\{a_{j}\}_{j=1,\ldots,k}$, or which was binned into $k$~different categories $\{K_{j}\}_{j=1,\ldots,k}$ with respective midpoints $a_{j}$, two kinds of \textbf{measures of concentration} are commonplace in \textbf{Statistics}; one qualitative in nature, the other quantitative.